mvolkmann/blog/src/htmx.md

 In addition to supporting many new HTML attributes, htmx also provides a small JavaScript API.
 This is a set of JavaScript functions that are defined as properties on the global `htmx` object.
+The one exception is `htmx.config` which holds an object that describes htmx configuration options.

 | Method                   | Description                                                                         |
 | ------------------------ | ----------------------------------------------------------------------------------- |